 The main advantage of epoxies is their amazing compressive strength, which at 12,000 psi or greater exceeds that of most concrete.
 That's why epoxies are the only choice for cracks requiring structural repair.
 However, epoxies cure very slowly, generally taking hours to harden, so it's possible for the epoxy to flow out of the backside of the crack before it has hardened, mostly if the backfill outside the wall has separated from the foundation.

-Shrinkage cracks are usually uniform in width or (less common) vee-shaped, wider at top and diminishing or stopping before reaching the bottom of the foundation wall (where attachment to footing may tend to hold foundation wall materials in place).
+Shrinkage cracks are usually uniform in width or (less common) V-shaped, wider at top and diminishing or stopping before reaching the bottom of the foundation wall (where attachment to footing may tend to hold foundation wall materials in place).
 A wall crack which continues into the floor is likely to involve the building footings and may be a settlement crack of more structural importance.

 Concrete block foundation walls shrink as they cure.
 They rarely expand much on exposure to moisture and temperature variations.
 In concrete block walls shrinkage cracks are likely to be uniform in width and usually occur towards the center of a concrete masonry unit (CMU) wall.
 The wall is stronger at the building corners.
 CMU Walls cannot be injected like a poured concrete wall, different repair methods will be required to fix a leaking CMU wall.

 Brick walls do not normally shrink, but rather, grow indefinitely.
 Bricks are not often used for below-grade foundations but were often used above-grade supporting the first floor of older buildings, and of course entire buildings may be constructed using structural brick walls (look for the bond courses).
 If you see a crack in a brick wall it's more likely due to movement in the structure, a support problem, or due to thermal expansion.
 Cracks in structural brick walls may be very serious if the bond courses are broken as there is then a risk of sudden catastrophic wall collapse.
 Cracks and especially bulged cracked brick walls need immediate expert investigation.